 If you think you should be in a higher level of Turkish, you are welcome to register for TURK 203 (though you will have to drop it if you don’t place into that level when you take the placement test).
 You can do so when you register for fall classes.

 Although there is a 5th semester (TURK 305) in the UNC catalog, it is no longer being regularly offered.
 However, a comparable third-year Turkish class is sometimes available at Duke; you may ask your advisor about taking classes interinstitutionally.
-For questions about Turkish at UNC, please contact Dr. Didem Havlioglu at firstname.lastname@example.org.
+For questions about Turkish at UNC or Duke, please contact Dr. Didem Havlioglu at firstname.lastname@example.org.